sphinx-doc/sphinx/doc/usage/restructuredtext/domains.rst

 Most domains provide a number of :dfn:`object description directives`, used to describe specific objects provided by modules.
 Each directive requires one or more signatures to provide basic information about what is being described, and the content should be the description.

 A domain will typically keep an internal index of all entities to aid cross-referencing.
 Typically it will also add entries in the shown general index.
 If you want to suppress the addition of an entry in the shown index, you can give the directive option flag ``:noindexentry:``.
+If you want to exclude the object description from the table of contents, you can give the directive option flag ``:nocontentsentry:``.
 If you want to typeset an object description, without even making it available for cross-referencing, you can give the directive option flag ``:noindex:`` (which implies ``:noindexentry:``).